Federated Causal Discovery From Interventions: Related Work

-Finally, due to relevancy to our topic, we present the background of continuous optimization-based causal discovery methods.
-Unlike score-based methods, this class of algorithms avoids the combinatorial greedy search over DAGs by employing gradient-based approaches.
-DAGs with NO TEARS \citep{zheng2018dags} is considered the first to reformulate graph search problem as a continuous optimization problem \citep{vowels2021d}.
-DAG-GNN \citep{yu2019dag} extends NO TEARS by incorporating deep learning to capture complex nonlinear mappings, by proposing a deep generative model and applying a variant of the structural constraint to learn the underlying DAG.
+Lastly, in this work, we build on DAG discovery methods based on continuous optimization.
+Unlike score-based methods~\citep{hauser2012characterization}, this class of algorithms avoids the combinatorial greedy search over DAGs through gradient-based optimization.
+DAGs with NO TEARS \citep{zheng2018dags, yu2019dag} is considered the first to reformulate the greedy search as a continuous optimization problem~\citep{vowels2021d}.
+SDI~\citep{ke2020dependency}, DCDI~\citep{brouillard2020differentiable}, and ENCO~\citep{lippe2021efficient} are introduced more recently as neural DAG discovery techniques to leverage interventional samples on top of regular observational data.
+Among the neural frameworks, ENCO~\citep{lippe2021efficient} presents a reliable and efficient DAG discovery method which formulates the graph search as optimization of independent edge likelihoods, while remaining scalable to large feature spaces.

-When it comes to neural causal discovery methods, SDI \citep{ke2020dependency} and DCDI \citep{brouillard2020differentiable}, are known to discover causal DAG leveraging the combination of observational and interventional data for discrete and continuous data, respectively.
-Other approaches within this context, such as SAM \citep{kalainathan2018structural} only consider observational data.
-ENCO \citep{lippe2021efficient} presents an efficient DAG discovery method for directed, acyclic causal graphs utilizing both observational and interventional data.
-They present the graph search as optimization of independent edge likelihoods, and reliably recover DAGs for large feature spaces.